Weekly Playboy

 Weekly Playboy (週刊プレイボーイ, Shūkan Pureibōi), also known as Shūpure (週プレ) or WPB, is a Japanese weekly magazine published by Shueisha since 1966.
 Although the magazine publishes a variety of news and special interest articles, columns, celebrity interviews, and manga, it is considered an adult magazine.
-The target demographic is men, and each issue features several nude pictorials of female models.
+The target demographic is men, and each issue features several partially nude pictorials of female models.

 This magazine is not a regional edition of the American Playboy magazine; the Japanese edition of that magazine was published as Monthly Playboy (MPB) by Shueisha until its cancellation in January 2009.